lampepfl/dotty-macro-examples/README.md

 - [isMemberOfSealedTraitHierarchy](https://github.com/anatoliykmetyuk/dotty-macro-examples/tree/master/isMemberOfSealedTraitHierarchy) - check if a class inherits from a sealed trait.

 ## Tips and tricks
-- When working with TASTy reflect, all of the API available to you is defined in the `dotty/library/src/scala/tasty/Reflection.scala`.
-As a rule, for every reflected type `X`, you have a group of extension methods `extension XOps` which defines all of the methods you can call on `X`.
-For example, for `Symbol`, you can search for `SymbolOps` in `Reflection.scala` to see what you can do with it.
+- When working with TASTy reflect, all of the API available to you is defined in the `dotty/library/src/scala/quoted/Quotes.scala`.
+As a rule, for every reflected type `X`, you have a group of extension methods in `trait XMethods` which defines all of the methods you can call on `X`.
+For example, for `Symbol`, you can search for `SymbolMethods` in `Quotes.scala` to see what you can do with it.
-- `(tpe: quoted.Type).unseal` gives you a `tasty.TypeTree`.
-To get a `tasty.Type`, you can call `(tpe: quoted.Type).unseal.tpe`.
+- `TypeTree.of[T]` gives you a `quotes.reflect.TypeTree`.
+To get a `quotes.reflect.TypeRepr`, you can call `TypeRepr.of[T]`.
 - Most of the interesting data about the types reside in their `Symbol`s.
-To get a `Symbol` given a `tpe: quoted.Type`, use `tpe.unseal.symbol`.
+To get a `Symbol` given a `tpe: quoted.Type[T]`, use `TypeTree.of[T].symbol`.
 - If you have a `Symbol`, you can use `Ref` to get a `Tree` referring to that symbol – either `Ident` or `Select`.
 For example, if you have a `sym: Symbol` that refers to a `DefDef` method definition and you want to obtain a tree referring to that method, you can get this tree via `Ref(sym)`.